2026 Honda Ridgeline: Updates, Pricing, and How It Fits the Truck Market

 The Ridgeline's unique advantages

-Dual-action tailgate: Swings out like a door OR drops down like a traditional tailgate.
-The door-open mode is uniquely useful for accessing cargo from the side without standing behind the bed.
+Dual-action tailgate: swings out like a door OR drops down like a normal tailgate.
+The swing-out mode for grabbing cargo from the side without standing behind the bed is one of those features you don't appreciate until you've used it.

-In-bed trunk (frunk): A lockable, carpeted 7.3 cu ft storage area under the bed floor.
-Keys, camping equipment, valuables — anything you don't want visible or wet.
-No competing unibody or body-on-frame pickup has this feature.
+In-bed trunk: a lockable, carpeted 7.3 cu ft well under the bed floor.
+Keys, camping gear, anything you don't want seen or soaked.
+No other unibody or body-on-frame pickup gives you this.

-Towing and payload: 5,000 lb tow rating and 1,583 lb payload.
-These specs are sufficient for a boat, a jet ski, a small camper trailer, or a full load of lumber.
-They're not F-150 numbers, but they're more than adequate for most actual truck use.
+Towing and payload: 5,000 lb tow and 1,583 lb payload.
+Not F-150 numbers, but plenty for a boat, a jet ski, a small camper, or a bed of lumber — which covers most actual truck use.

 How it fits against the competition

-Against the Toyota Tacoma: The Tacoma is a body-on-frame truck with better off-road credibility and a V6 or hybrid option.
-The Ridgeline is more comfortable on-road.
-Neither is better — they serve different buyer priorities.
+Against the Toyota Tacoma: the Tacoma is body-on-frame with real off-road cred and a V6 or hybrid; the Ridgeline is far better on-road.
+Neither wins outright — they're built for different priorities, and I'd let your weekends decide.

 May 2026 incentives

-For the compact pickup comparison see Ford Maverick vs Hyundai Santa Cruz and Toyota Tacoma vs Ford Ranger.
+For the compact-pickup angle, see Ford Maverick vs Hyundai Santa Cruz and Toyota Tacoma vs Ford Ranger.

 From the Buying Guide